Self-care

 3. how quickly they recover from emotional distress.

 Self-soothing usually focuses on child development.
-Childhood is when we learn many self-soothing patterns which starts when we’re just babies.
-Child development researchers find that when people are soothed by caregivers, they internalize the experience of soothing and learn how to recreate the emotional experience for themselves (Wright, 2009).
+Childhood is when we learn many self-soothing patterns, which start when we’re just babies.
+Child development researchers find that when caregivers soothe people, they internalize the soothing experience and learn how to recreate the emotional experience for themselves.

-What happens when your caregiver doesn’t know how to self-soothe or if there are other barriers to our learning how to self-soothe?
+What happens when your caregiver doesn’t know how to self-soothe or if there are other barriers to learning to self-soothe?

-The good news is that you can learn to self-soothe no matter what age you are and no matter how uncomfortable it is to learn something new.
-Improving your self-soothing skills as an adult requires insight into what you need, learning about self-soothing skills, and the ability to focus effectively on self-soothing, so that you can return to an emotional baseline.
-It might sound like a vague skillset, but as you practice is becomes clear and you know what to do to help yourself.
+The good news is that you can learn to self-soothe no matter your age and how uncomfortable it is to learn something new.
+Improving your self-soothing skills as an adult requires insight into what you need, learning about self-soothing skills, and the ability to focus effectively on self-soothing to return to an emotional baseline.
+It might sound like a vague skillset, but as you practice, it becomes clear, and you know how to help yourself.
 Here are some quick and easy self-soothing techniques that have a lot of impact and that many of my clients find helpful:

 1. Listen to Relaxing Music

 Listening to relaxing music often reduces cortisol.
-Cortisol is an important stress hormone that decreases when we shift out of a stressful state and into a relaxed stated (Khalfa et al., 2003).
-If you’re feeling anxious or you feel like you have excess energy and can’t settle down, calming music can help.
-Music supports your brain by changing your mood, helps you to breathe more deeply and focus on positive emotions and decrease negative emotions.
+Cortisol is an important stress hormone that decreases when we shift out of a stressful state and into a relaxed state (Khalfa et al., 2003).
+If you’re feeling anxious or have excess energy and can’t settle down, calming music can help.
+Music supports your brain by changing your mood, helping you to breathe more deeply, focus on positive emotions and decrease negative emotions.

 2. Take a Few Deep Breaths

-A key part of self-soothing is decreasing activation of the sympathetic nervous system.
-Using your car as an example, it’s the accelerator that speeds up the car and makes the engine work harder.
+A crucial part of self-soothing is decreasing activation of the sympathetic nervous system.
+Using your car as an example, the accelerator speeds up the car and makes the engine work harder.
 We slow and calm our stress response by activating the parasympathetic nervous system or in the car example it’s the braking system.
-The parasympathetic nervous system slows down the acceleration and stops the fight, flight or freeze response, so you can return to a baseline calm state.
+The parasympathetic nervous system slows down the acceleration and stops the fight, flight, or freeze response so that you can return to a baseline calm state.

-To activate the parasympathetic nervous system or the breaks, take a few long, deep breaths.
+Take a few long, deep breaths to activate the parasympathetic nervous system or the breaks.
 One easy breathing strategy to remember is box breathing.
 Box breathing involves breathing in for a count of four, holding for a count of four, breathing out for a count of four, and then holding for a count of four.
-Repeat this box breathing method for a few rounds until you start to feel calmer.
+Repeat this box breathing method for a few rounds until you feel calmer.

 3. Do Pleasant Activities